tonysangha/cloudflare-demos/cloudflare_one/magic-wan-gre/Readme.md

 ## Automation

 This lab is automated end to end using Terraform with configuration being done at Cloudflare, IaaS (GCP) and VM layers.
-The specifics of this automation are as follows:
+The specifics of the automation are as follows:

 - Create four VMs in separate GCP regions using the [Standard Network Tier](https://cloud.google.com/network-tiers)
 - Configure GCP VPC Firewall Rules to only allow GRE ingress/egress to [Cloudflare IPs](https://www.cloudflare.com/en-gb/ips/)